openvinotoolkit/model_server/docs/llm/reference.md

 ```
 [2024-07-30 14:28:02.536][624][llm_executor][info][llm_executor.hpp:65] All requests: 50; Scheduled requests: 25; Cache usage 23.9%;
 ```
 Consider increasing the `cache_size` parameter in case the logs report the usage getting close to 100%.
-When the cache is consumed, running requests might be terminated to get the cache released.
+When the cache is consumed, some of the running requests might be preempted to free cache for other requests to finish their generations (preemption will likely have negative impact on performance since preempted request cache will need to be recomputed when it gets processed again).
+When preemption is not possible i.e. `cache size` is very small and there is a single, long running request that consumes it all, then the request gets terminated when no more cache can be assigned to it, even before reaching stopping criteria.

 The LLM calculator config can also restrict the range of sampling parameters in the client requests.
 If needed change the default values for  `max_tokens_limit` and `best_of_limit`.
-It is meant to avoid the result of memory over consumption by invalid requests.
+It is meant to avoid the result of memory overconsumption by invalid requests.

 ## Models Directory